dsdickinson/engineering/python/ai/computer_vision/README.md

 ```

 #### Fix some object detection model issues.
-We need to fix a couple of things here to make the object detection model work on our system.
+We need to fix a couple of things here to make the object detection model works on our system.

 > ISSUE:
 >